-The terms sexual assault, sexual abuse and sexual harassment are often used interchangeably when referring to any type of sexual violence.
-From a legal standpoint, they are all very different charges.
-In this post, we’ll examine the legal definition of what constitutes sexual harassment and sexual assault and discuss your options if you are accused of a sexual offence.
+The terms sexual assault, sexual abuse and sexual harassment are often used interchangeably when referring to any type of sexual violence or sexual misconduct.
+From a legal standpoint, they are all very different.
+Not all terms are defined by the Criminal Code of Canada.
+In this post, we’ll examine the legal definition of what constitutes sexual abuse, sexual harassment and sexual assault and discuss your options if you are accused of crime involving sexual violence.
+At times social media can be responsible for the haphazard manner in which these terms are mistakenly used.

 An Overview of Sexual Misconduct Terms